ncuskey/silver-umbrella/README.md

 ## Breaking Changes (v9.0)

 - Removed terminal groups (^ . ^) and any group toggling UI.
-- Missing punctuation is flagged directly on the caret between words; carets are informational and not interactive.
+ - Missing punctuation is flagged directly on the caret between words; carets are individually clickable to override boundary status.
 - Added left-side Discard area: drag tokens to remove them from the stream and KPIs; Undo via button or Cmd/Ctrl+Z.
 - KPIs now compute CWS using word states plus caret flags (no group acceptance needed).
 - Output text shows the original text with any discarded tokens omitted; the app no longer auto-inserts punctuation.